shubhatRashid/Shubhat-Rashid-Portfolio/README.md

 - CSS
 - JavaScript
 - React
+- Sanity - CMS for content management .
 - `email.js` - For handling contact form submissions and sending emails.
 - `react-threejs/drei` and `react-threejs/fibre` - For creating and displaying interactive 3D elements.
 - `framer-motion` - For adding smooth animations and transitions.